Valganciclovir HydrochlorideOther Names: Valcyte, valganciclovir, valganciclovir HCl Drug Class: Opportunistic

 - Store valganciclovir hydrochloride tablets at room temperature, 68°F to 77°F (20°C to 25°C).

 - Store valganciclovir hydrochloride oral solution in the refrigerator, between 36°F and 46°F (2°C and 8°C), for no longer than 49 days.
 Do not freeze the oral solution.
 (An oral solution is a mixture of a medicine and a liquid that can be taken by mouth.)

-- Do not use valganciclovir hydrochloride if the original seal over the bottle opening is broken or missing.
+- Do not use valganciclovir hydrochloride if the original seal over the container opening is broken or missing.

 - Throw away valganciclovir hydrochloride that is no longer needed or expired (out of date).
 Follow FDA guidelines on how to safely dispose of unused medicine.